alces-software/alces-storage-manager/README.md

 daemon providing this volume, and defaults to the daemon configured for authentication.
 For `s3` targets, the address of the S3-compatible gateway;
 defaults to Amazon's AWS S3 service.
+* `sortKey` - when present, this will be used instead of `name` to determine the ordering of the target.
+Targets are sorted alphabetically, and system targets are always displayed before user targets.

 #### Options specific to 'posix' targets